Artificial plants

 Artificial plants are imitations of natural plants used for commercial or residential decoration.
 They are sometimes made for scientific purposes (the collection of glass flowers at Harvard University, for example, illustrates the flora of the United States).
 Artificial plants vary widely from mass-produced varieties that are distinguishable from real plants by casual observation to highly detailed botanical or artistic specimens.

-Materials used in their manufacture have included painted linen and shavings of stained horn in ancient Egypt, gold and silver in ancient Rome, rice-paper in China, silkworm cocoons in Italy, colored feathers in South America, and wax and tinted shells.
+Materials used in their manufacture have included painted linen and shavings of stained horn in ancient Egypt, gold and silver in ancient Rome, pith paper in China, silkworm cocoons in Italy, colored feathers in South America, and wax and tinted shells.
 Modern techniques involve carved or formed soap, nylon netting stretched over wire frames, ground clay, and mass-produced injection plastic mouldings.
 Polyester has been the main material for manufacturing artificial flowers since the 1970s.
-Most artificial flowers in the market nowadays are made of polyester fabric.
+Most artificial flowers in the market nowadays are made of polyester fabric and plastic.

 Production

 The industry is now highly specialized with several different manufacturing processes.
 Hundreds of artificial flower factories in the Pearl River delta area of Guangdong province in China have been built since the early 1980s.
 Thousands of 40-foot containers of polyester flowers and plants are exported to many countries every year.